 Once we decide to work cooperatively, we face another question: How to actually raise that money?
 Suppose we financed day-by-day operations of Nazarene world outreach using individual offerings.
 We might do that on a country-by-country basis.
 We could ask every Nazarene church to take an offering for work in Argentina this Sunday, an offering for work in Bolivia the next, and so on.
 The problem with this is that we work in more countries than there are Sundays in a year.
-Taking offerings alphabetically by country, we'd never get to Zambia!
+Taking offerings alphabetically by country, it would take us three or four years to get to Zambia!

 Another option would be to take offerings for each area of ministry.
 We do, of course, promote some special offerings like the Radio Fund and Alabaster for buildings. [ more on Alabaster ] Suppose that, in addition to these few, we also had to take individual offerings for such things as: